effektif/user-docs/docs/include_cases/search.rst

    Search page input field

-The search results show a list case search results, up to a maximum of ten results.
+The search results show a list of case names, up to a maximum of ten results.
 Hover a case name to show case details on the right.

 .. figure:: /_static/images/cases/search/results.png